Simple relaxation techniques

 4. Back.
 Arch your back.
 Relax and repeat.

 5. Shoulders & neck.
-Shrug your shoulders hard, bringing them up and in towards your chest and pressing your head back.
+Shrug your shoulders, bringing them up and in towards your chest and pressing your head back.
 Relax and repeat.

 6. Arms & hands.
 Stretch our your arms and hands.
 Relax, let your arms hang limp and repeat.

 7. Face.
-Tense your forehead and jaw, lower your eyebrows and bite hard (taking care not to bite your tongue).
+Tense your forehead and jaw, lower your eyebrows.
 Relax and repeat.